wandb/docs/docs/guides/registry/link_version.md

 :::

 ## Link an artifact to collection

 Link an artifact version to a collection interactively or programmatically.

 :::tip
-Before you link an artifact to a registry, check that the types of artifacts that collection permits.
+Before you link an artifact to a registry, check the types of artifacts that collection permits.
 For more information about collection types, see "Collection types" within [Create a collection](./create_collection.md).
 :::

 Based on your use case, follow the instructions described in the tabs below to link an artifact version.